 The winner(s) of FACE Pius Adesanmi Memorial Student Award for Outstanding Pan-Africanism will receive a plaque in recognition of their achievement.

 Prof Pius Adesanmi: On 10 March 2019, Ethiopian Airlines Flight 302 crashed after only six minutes in the air on a flight from Addis Ababa to Nairobi.
 157 people lost their lives.
 There were no survivors.
-One of the people who sadly lost their lives was Professor Pius Adesanmi.
+Professor Pius Adesanmi was one of the people who died in the crash.
 He was a Professor of English and African Studies at Carleton University, Ottawa, Canada.
 Professor Pius Adesanmi was fiercely intellectual, a prolific writer, whose words leapt off the page into our hearts, because he spoke to us of things we knew, in language we recognised, with the acerbic wit of our people.
 In prose, speech, humour, sarcasm, and poetry Professor Adesanmi always forced us to disrupt our seemingly settled ways of thinking.
 He was passionate about Africa, about how we thought about ourselves and our place in the world, about how we thought about the Diaspora.
 His writing unravelled and disrupted our understanding of our continent and our world.
 He showed in his writing that critical thinking was essential to changing the world.
 Critical thinking was not a futile preoccupation that prevented one from action, but a necessary step to ensuring that the appropriate actions were taken.
 His life and scholarship were inspiration for us all.

 Eligibility 2019/2020 academic year:

 - Awardee must be a registered student at the University of Bristol.
 (The award will be opened up beyond the University of Bristol from the 2020/2021 academic year)

 - Nominations should be submitted by or on behalf of the student(s)